Leaving Santa Rosa we felt like our trip had finally started.

 We´ve almost crossed Argentina and getting close to Chile and the Andes.

 Argentinians are a very friendly lot and apart from the language I think have a similar outlook to Australians.
 Basically BBQs and Beer are the main focus.
-Argentinians will generally cook about half a cow at a BBQ (they put our bbqs to shame)
+Argentinians will generally cook half a cow at a BBQ (they put our bbqs to shame)

 On our next stage we head for the hills and explore the Lakes District and the resort town of Bariloche.